Plant operators drive and control machines and equipment on building sites and road works. They are known as construction plant operatives.

 able to work at heights.

 Training on the different machines is mainly on the job through the CITB.
-This leads to Scottish Vocational Qualification (SVQ) Plant Operations (Construction) at SCQF Level 5.
+This leads to SVQ Plant Operations (Construction) at SCQF Level 5.

 The Construction Plant Competence Scheme (CPCS) is now the main standard for the industry.